 - Long Neck: He has a long skinny neck that gives his head a wide range of motion.

 - Looks Like Orlok: The director asked the effects crew to use Nosferatu as a reference, so the long claws, gangly limbs and weird teeth drew inspiration from the vampire.
-They even borrowed from said movie to do the scene in the bedroom where he extends his arm and claws towards Maisie.
+They even borrowed from said movie to do a similar scene in the bedroom where he extends his arm and claws towards Maisie.